January

 MU: Come in to make up activity, complete particle view drawings for each of the substances above and do HW.

 HW: Finish particles drawing of substances above or simulations to fully understand Intermolecular Attractions and look up Chromatography.
-Watch Daily Video 3.7 Solutions and Mixtures, Daily Video 3.8 Representations of Solutions and Daily Video 3.9 Separation of Solutions and Mixtures Chromotography Part 1 and Part 2
+Watch Daily Video 3.9 Separation of Solutions and Mixtures Chromotography Part 1 and Part 2

 MU: Get notes from someone in class, do particle drawing of substance in solution above, and do Intermolecular Attraction Simulations (see notes for finding simulations above) and look up Chromatography.